Wireless or wired control?

 The structure of a wired system, requiring a RAKLink for control panel connections typically requires more circuits to amortize the fixed costs.
 The wired keypads are also more expensive than their wireless counterparts.

 A wired system has advantages in avoiding any concerns about wireless transmission range and the lack of dependence on battery power for the keypads means that they can have backlit buttons.
-The connection via a data cable allows more information to be transmitted so there is more functionality available and as all wired devices are connected the whole system can be interrogated and if need be upgraded.
+The connection via a data cable allows more information to be transmitted so there is more functionality available and as all wired devices are connected, the whole system can be interrogated and if need be upgraded.

 A wired system is more involved to set-up and commission and will require the use of a laptop to programme.
-Larger and more involved wireless schemes may require this too but simpler wireless systems can be set-up without the use of any laptop.
+Larger and more involved wireless schemes may require this too but simpler wireless systems can be set-up without the use of a laptop.